What is a home appraisal?

 So while you might think one cancels the other out, it’s important to have both done — especially for first-time homebuyers with an untrained eye.

-How do I find an appraiser?
+How do I find a home appraiser?

 As the buyer, you’ll be covering the appraisal fee.
 But your mortgage lender will typically select and hire the appraiser since neutrality is crucial.